Table of Content

 Undone Work

 Undone Work is something which is not completed, but at the same time, it doesn’t mark incompleteness.
 Moreover, it can be counted as the excluded work from the sprint.
-Basically, the difference between DoD and potentially shippable is there is no undone work.
+Basically, the difference between DoD and potentially shippable is that there is no undone work.

 Work That’s Incomplete or Not Done